 Budwig recommended this diet for all kinds of diseases, and her approach is also said to have a preventive health effect in healthy people, especially eating flaxseed oil and quark on a regular basis.
 However, this theory is not borne out by current scientific evidence in the fields of nutrition research and cancer prevention.

 The safety of the Budwig diet has not been assessed.
-From the perspective of nutritional scientists, the main point of contention about the Budwig diet is that the protein and fat content are both well above the amounts recommended by medical associations.
+From the perspective of nutritional scientists, the main point of contention about the Budwig diet is that the protein and fat content are both well above the amounts recommended by medical Associations.

 Luc Geeraert, CAM Cancer Consortium.
 Budwig diet [online document], Sep 29, 2023

 According to the Budwig diet, foods should be fresh, preferably organic, and eaten raw whenever possible or only lightly cooked.
 Refined sugars, meat, fish, hydrogenated and animal fats, distilled alcohol, caffeine, refined flours and grains, preservatives, processed foods, and smoking are prohibited.

+Budwig's theory postulates that cancers are caused, among other things, by "inadequate cell maturation and incomplete cell growth" as well as "impaired cellular respiration."
 Budwig also hypothesized that industrially processed fats and oils play a critical part in carcinogenesis.
 The key element of her diet regimen is a special blend of the polyunsaturated fatty acids found in flaxseed and the sulfhydryl-containing proteins found in cottage cheese or quark.
 This mixture is said to re-establish normal cell growth and restore the normal function of damaged cells by "re-oxygenating" damaged tissues (Budwig 2008, Budwig 1956).
 Budwig’s theory has its roots in basic research about fatty acids which has since become obsolete (Basch 2007).